Skip to main content

 Settings

-Click Settings in AI Puffer > Knowledge Base to open Knowledge Base settings.
+Open AI Puffer > Knowledge Base > Settings to configure Knowledge Base behavior.

 Knowledge Base settings